navynui/dashboard/HERMES.md

 - All actions are logged with timestamps and user information.

 ## One‑Way Output Channel
-- **`hermes.html` is a read‑only output window**.
-- The Hermes agent writes status, logs, and results to `hermes.html`.
+- **`text.md`** is the write‑only file where Hermes records progress and reports.
-- The file is served at `https://www.navynui.cc/hermes.html`.
+- The dashboard serves `text.md` inside `hermes.html` at `https://www.navynui.cc/hermes.html` for read‑only viewing.
-- Users can view the content through a browser, but cannot send input through this page.
-- All commands must be issued via the administrative console or API; the HTML page is strictly for display.
+- Users view the rendered markdown in the browser; input must be sent via the admin console or API.

 ## Future Extensions
 - Integration with system monitoring for automatic trigger.